wigahluk/wigahluk.github.io/posts/data-visualization-js-libraries.md

 ## Some other folks talking about the same things:

-[Jim Vallandingham](http://vallandingham.me/) has a very interesting blog about visualization and data processing.
+Well, it is not just that they also talk about the same things, but that they are experts on the field (which I am not).

 [Edward Tufte](http://www.edwardtufte.com/tufte/index) is an essential reference on the data visualization world.
 If you don’t know him, try to google his name and look around of what people says about him and of course, what he himself have and is saying.
 In my opinion, his *data ink ratio* and the *sparklines* are two of the most interesting ideas in data visualization.
 His most known work is [The Visual Display of Quantitative Information](http://www.amazon.com/gp/product/0961392142/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0961392142&linkCode=as2&tag=wigahlukblog-20&linkId=6M4GTOWCQXDBDM4U).

 [The Functional Art: An introduction to information graphics and visualization](http://www.amazon.com/gp/product/0321834739/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0321834739&linkCode=as2&tag=wigahlukblog-20&linkId=SSXTTBZHZB3JFAWH) is a must read if you are in the data visualization world.
 Available in [Safari](my.safaribooksonline.com).

+[Jim Vallandingham](http://vallandingham.me/) has a very interesting blog about visualization and data processing.